cdr89/LameLM/MACOS_SETUP.md

-# macOS Setup Guide (8GB RAM Systems)
+# LameLM - macOS Setup Guide (8GB RAM Systems)

-This guide is specifically for macOS systems with limited RAM (8GB) and no GPU.
+This guide is specifically for macOS systems with limited RAM (8GB) and no GPU running the LameLM project.

 ## Your System Configuration